andreamazzoleni/Dash_Mapbox_Italian_Banks/README.md

-# Dash, Mapbox = Visualization of Branches for Italian Banking Groups
+# Visualization of Branches for Italian Banking Groups

 In this project I use Dash and Mapbox to visualize on a map what the combination of different banking groups in Italy would look like from the perspective of their branch network.